×

 When we asked people what advice they would give someone preparing to move to Jakarta, they said:

 "Don't worry too much.
 It's pretty easy life here but will require patience a plenty.
 Traffic is horrible!
 But I get lots of reading done in my Mitsurbishi Grandis.
 Good staff are very important and should be rewarded with your trust and better than average pay if you find good ones.
 We love ours.
 Finally, as usual, a little bit of the local language goes a long long ways.
-Vocabulary is the key here b/c the rest of the language is easy," commented one expat who made the move to Jakarta.
+Vocabulary is the key here b/c the rest of the language is easy," said one expat who made the move to Jakarta.

 Get Quote